get-go/glack/README.md

 # send a message to #general
 $ glack -token "xxxx-xxxxxxxxx-xxxx" "Hello World"
 # send a message to #random with a penguin icon and title
+$ glack -token "xxxx-xxxxxxxxx-xxxx" \
+    -channel "#random" \
+    -icon ":penguin:" \
+    -username "Penguin" \
-$ glack -token "xxxx-xxxxxxxxx-xxxx" -channel "#random" -icon ":penguin:" -username "Penguin" "Hello from a silly penguin"
+    "Hello from a silly penguin"
 # tired of typing out that token?
 $ glack -token "xxxx-xxxxxxxxx-xxxx" --save-token
 # Token was saved to "~/.glack"
-$ glack "Token Free!"
+$ glack -channel "#random" "Token Free!"
 ```

 You can use several types of tokens, but the easiest is to get a personal token from the [Slack API](https://api.slack.com/web) documentation.
+If you want to send a message to yourself you can make a private channel or use `@{username}` as the channel name, replacing with your own username.